 The Police Foundation believes that there is a public interest in the funding of think tanks, and we are committed to transparency in this area.
 Every year our annual accounts are published on the Charity Commission website, outlining how our funds are raised and spent.

-We are extremely grateful to our generous supporters.
+We are extremely grateful for the generous support of all our supporters.
 Those for the year ended 30th June 2017 are listed below.

 - The Barrow Cadbury Trust: £24,000 for work on innovation and crime reduction and policing and young adults.